Løgstør

-Løgstør is a town in Denmark with a population of 3,967 (1 January 2022) It is located 47 km west of Aalborg and 64 km north of Viborg.
-Løgstør's city centre consists of old streets with small houses built in the 1800s for fishermen and sailors.
+Løgstør is a town in Denmark with a population of 3,969 (1 January 2025) It is located 47 km west of Aalborg and 64 km north of Viborg.
+Løgstør's city centre consists of old streets with small houses built in the 19th century for fishermen and sailors.
 One of these houses was donated by Danish housemen to the author and poet Johan Skjoldborg (1861 - 1936) in 1918, who lived in the house until his death.
 It is located on Johan Skjoldborgs Vej.

 History

 The name Løgstør is mentioned for the first time in 1514, where the city is described as a fishing village.
 Later, the site developed into a charging and trading space, and in 1523 the city became a customs office.
 Løgstør is an old trading place that, like Nibe, flourished in the 16th century due to its herring markets, but it only got its first merchant's rights in the year 1900.
 Over and over again, the merchant position from Aalborg set itself counter to neighbouring attempts to expand trade opportunities and create economic growth in the smaller communities.
 Already in 1598, Aalborgian complaints made a royal ban on Løgstør's spirited trade in grain and ice cream.
 In 1752, Aalborg's powerful merchants blocked the small harbour town's application, as the merchants once again feared increased competition in the Limfjord area.
 In 1747 and 1751, Løgstør was ravaged by violent fires, and in these difficulties the population declined, so that in 1769 the city had only 392 inhabitants.

 Due to the shallow harbour Løgstør had difficulty finding ships at Løgstør, and even fewer created after Agger Tangs were pierced at Thyborøn in 1825 so that they could now sail into the Limfjord from the North Sea.
 It was therefore decided to build Frederik VII's Channel and Frederick VII was the king of Denmark.
 The channel was 4.4 km long, a width of approx. 25 m and a depth of 3 m and walked along the mainland west and southwest of Løgstør, so that it could be added to the shopping district.
 Several hundred ships passed the Channel every year, and at the end of the 19th century, almost 3,000 vessels arrived. year.
 A ferry through Løgstør Land was a shortcut to Løgstør Harbour and the canal closed in 1913 to shipping traffic.
 It was preserved for cultural reasons.

 Agriculture gradually came to play an increasing role for Løgstør, and trade in agricultural products necessitated a better infrastructure.
 The harbor was therefore expanded, new roads were built and in 1893 the railway arrived at the city.
 Seven years later, the city acquired commercial property rights.
 In 1942 the Aggersund bridge was built over the fjord, and Løgstør's catchment area was expanded to include the southern part of Han Herred.